11nishant/AI-Powered-News-Aggregator/README.md

 - Display of conspiracy scores and stored news articles.
 - An admin panel for CRUD operations on stored news articles.

+## Machine Learning Model Used
+The project employs a **TF-IDF based Logistic Regression Model** for text classification.
+This model is trained to detect suspicious words, clickbait, and misinformation in news headlines.
+Additional enhancements can include transformer-based models like BERT for improved accuracy.

 ---

 ## Project Structure